gonoph/satellite-install/README.md

 ### Using the hammer script

 Ater the installation of the server, you will need to further configure it with your manifest, your repos, subnets, sync plans, and a bunch of other things that are outlined in the install guide.
-To configure a sample version of these things, you can the *hammer.sh* command which has the following help:
+To configure a sample version of these things, you can run the *hammer.sh* command which has the following help:

-    $ BETA=1 scripts/hammer.sh
+    $ scripts/hammer.sh
-    BETA Mode on
     usage: ./scripts/hammer.sh (manifest (FILE) | all | -h | --help | repos | satellite | repos-extra | sync | view | publish | provisioning)

 The 1st thing you will do, is install your manifest, repos, then satellite repos (if needed), extra repos, sync plans, content views, publish it, then set it up for provisioning.
 The script assumes these defaults:

-    BETA=
     ORG=1
     LOC=2

-Here is an example using the 6.2 BETA mode.
+Here is an example:

-    export BETA=1
     scripts/hammer.sh manifest /tmp/manifest.zip
     scripts/hammer.sh repos
-    scripts/hammer.sh repos-extra
     scripts/hammer.sh sync
     scripts/hammer.sh view
     scripts/hammer.sh publish
     scripts/hammer.sh provisioning

-There's a timeout bug in the manifest import for 6.2 beta (even from the UI), so if that happens, you'll need to do a:

-    hammer subscription delete-manifest --organization-id=1

-And then perform the manifest import above.
-Bugzilla: [https://bugzilla.redhat.com/show_bug.cgi?id=1334383]

 ### Provision a system

 After all the steps have been ran, you should then be able to provision a system.
-If you are running RHEV, there is a sample script called *create.sh* that can help you do this.
+If you are running RHEV, there is a sample script called *provision* that can help you do this.
 All it needs to some environment varibles set, or it will use its defaults:

-    HOST=sat-62.virt.gonoph.net
+    HOST=client1.virt.gonoph.net
     HG=RHEL7-Server
     IP=#from host lookup#
     ORG=1